-1. You get a truly unique home
+1. You get a Truly Unique Home

 Building your own home from scratch is the ultimate chance to create something that is completely designed around your own unique needs.
 Imagine living in a house that has been designed around your own personalities, tastes, and desires for extra space, the number of bedrooms and bathrooms your decision alone.
 Even the positioning of the windows, the size and shape of the roof and the shape of the garden can be designed around your needs.
-Check out completed self build projects here

 Underfloor heating is only just catching on with developers but has been popular with self builders for many years; labour-saving features such as a central vacuum and even automated home technology can also be incorporated at a fraction of the cost you might expect.

-3. Bespoke homes are more profitable
+3. Bespoke Homes are More Profitable

 As a guide rule, the house that you spend £300,000 building should quite easily be worth £400,000 if all goes to plan.
 The potential equity to be made also means that many selfbuilders repeat the process three or four times, culminating in a bespoke home that is mortgage free.